Associate Professor of Women's & Gender Studies and Art History, Jane Oxford Keiter '64 Endowed Professorship

 * Commemorating Conflict (a First Year Seminar)

-“Inter-weaving Art and Activism: Sandra Kriel’s Heroic Women,” to be published in Joanna Grabski and Carol Magee, eds., Bodies of Knowledge: Interviews, African Art, and Scholarly Narratives (forthcoming from Indiana University Press, 2012).
+“Inter-weaving Art and Activism: Sandra Kriel’s Heroic Women,” in Joanna Grabski and Carol Magee, eds., Bodies of Knowledge: Interviews, African Art, and Scholarly Narratives (Indiana University Press, 2013).

 Editor (with Brenda Schmahmann).
 Gender and South African Art.
 Special issue of African Arts, 45.4 (Winter, 2012).